For Patients & Caregivers

 For Healthcare Professionals

-- Plasma cell gingivitis (PCG) and stomatitis were shown to be associated with the use of oral cinnamon products including toothpaste and chewing gum (13) (15) (16) (27).
+- Plasma cell gingivitis and stomatitis: Following use of oral cinnamon products including toothpaste and chewing gum (13) (15) (16) (27) (34).

 - Occupational allergy: In a baker due to exposure to cinnamal, a compound in cinnamon (28).

 - Allergic contact dermatits: In an 18-year-old following use of vaginal suppositories containing cinnamon oil (29).

 - Systemic dermatitis: In a 26-year old after drinking several cups of herbal tea containing large amounts of cinnamon (41).

 - CYP450 substrates: Preclinical studies suggest cinnamon inhibits CYP 2C9, 3A4 (31), 2A6 (43), and 2D (44), and may interfere with the actions of drugs metabolized by these enzymes (31).
 Clinical relevance has yet to be determined.